Built for Distributed Maker Sustainment

-All Robots and systems are designed to be manufactured, maintained and scaled using the tools and skills already present in Europe's maker and defense-adjacent communities.
+Wiewiorka Works platforms are designed to be manufactured, maintained, repaired, and scaled using tools and skills already present across Europe’s maker, robotics, drone, and small-batch fabrication communities.

 Modular Architecture and Cross-Platform Reuse